ojh850636-alt/-/PULL_REQUEST_DRAFT.md

 Testing

 - All tests pass locally (pytest) when run in the repo root.
-- CI workflow runs tests and treats DeprecationWarning as errors to catch pydantic deprecations early.
+- CI workflow runs tests and treats DeprecationWarning as errors so pydantic deprecations fail fast.

 Notes for reviewer